LiamPack/LiamPack.github.io/favorite-things.md

 Just some of my [Favorite Things](https://www.youtube.com/watch?v=UlFNy9iWrpE).
 This is a very difficult list to procure due to the "*All-Time*" restriction.
-I don't believe this list *can* be, in any way, static, since I continue to change and evolve.
-Still a good exercise, since I often forget the things I like!
+I don't believe this list *can* be, in any way, static.
+Still, its a good exercise to keep track of the things I appreciate.

 Nothing in any particular order.

 Probably not exhaustive.

-*Very* not finished.
+By definition, perpetually outdated.

 \toc